 les w.-c. = toilet

 While we'll probably not move to a trailer at the far end of our lot, my mom, Jules, would sure like to!
 Look at the cozy bed in the back.
 She could read her novels and peek out the back window... to see how the arm-flapping, mouth-flapping, couple in the house on the hill is doing during renovation.

 Happy trails!
 See you very soon.
 If you have enjoyed this edition, please forward it to a friend.
-To sign up for French Word-A-Day, click here, and look for the sign-up box in the right-hand column of the blog.

 One year ago... the fur is fake, the scar is real.
 Wish me luck for this Friday's dermatologist appointment in Marseilles.
 (The other spot on the tip of my nose seems to be growing.)